alricf/-node-skeleton/README.md

 In the modern workplace, we have so many online accounts that are used every day.
 It may be tempting to re-use the same password for mutliple accounts, but doing so can leave us vulnerable to hackers.

 Data breaches are expensive and time-consuming!
 Protect your business with MyVault Password Manager.
 MyVault organizes all your business' passwords and keeps your sensitive info safe.

+**_BEWARE:_ This library was published for learning purposes.
+It is _not_ intended for use in production-grade software.**

+This project was created and published by our group as part of our learnings at Lighthouse Labs.
 ## Features

 1. Everyone in your organization can create and store all their passwords in one place.